xFooFoo/NZHerald-Article-Scraper/README.md

-This script scrapes any NZ Herald article and outputs a text file with the content.
+This script scrapes any NZ Herald article and outputs the content to a text file.

 # Instructions
 - ``` python install beautifulsoup4  ```